 Fog is water vapor that hangs in the air and takes different forms.
 It can become frost, dew, fog or clouds.

 Fog is a collection of tiny water droplets that float in the air or near the earth’s surface.
 It is the water which evaporates from bodies of water such as oceans, bays, lakes, rivers, and marshes.
 Moisture evaporating from plants and soil adds to the water vapor.

 Fog is basically a cloud that touches the ground.
 We can walk through something that is usually thousands of miles above us.
 It is usually a stratus-type cloud.

 Fog and clouds are made up of the same material, water vapor.
 It forms when moist air cools.
-When the air cools and there is more water vapor in the air than the air can hold, the water vapor begins to change into small droplets of water, transforming into rain.
+When the air cools and there is more water vapor in the air than the air can hold, the water vapor changes into small droplets of water, transforming into rain.

 Fog disappears as the air temperature rises.
 This explains why this kind of water vapor is often seen in early morning and “burns off” (evaporates) as the sun climbs higher in the sky, warming the air.

-The overcast cloudiness didn’t burned off yesterday.
+The overcast cloudiness didn’t burn off yesterday.
 It was just as cloudy at noon as it was at sunrise yesterday morning.
 I find it disorienting when I can’t see the sun or moon.
 It is almost as if I can’t tell which way is up.